masukomi/omniauth-dwolla/README.md

 The :scope param is optional.

 The default :scope is 'accountinfofull'.
 It is necessary in order to grab the uid and detailed info for user.

+## Exception Handling

+If the Dwolla library raises a `Dwolla::RequestException`, that will be wrapped and re-raised as a `OmniAuth::Strategies::OAuth2::CallbackError`.
+The OmniAuth OAuth2 library will, in turn, treat that as a failure due to invalid credentials, passing the `CallbackError` through Rack's middleware chain.

+Note that the `Devise::OmniauthCallbacksController` provides a good example of handling this scenario.